Back to All Case Studies

 Estimated Financial Impact

-Modeled for a 30-person consulting firm generating approximately $5M annually in revenue.
+Modeled for a 30-person consulting firm generating approximately $5M annually.

 $180,000–$340,000